Pope Benedict XIV: Canonizations and beatifications

 The pope canonized seven saints during his pontificate including Camillus de Lellis and Fidelis of Sigmaringen.
-He also beatified several individuals such as Charlemagne and Niccolò Albergati.
+He also beatified several individuals, including Charlemagne and Niccolò Albergati.

 Jubilee

 On 5 May 1749, Pope Benedict XIV declared a Holy Year, to begin on Christmas Eve, 1749 and to extend throughout the next year until Christmas 1750.
 During the month of April 1750, 43,000 meals were served to the poor at the Trinita Hospital.
 Later that year, the Pope banned card games.

 With the papal bull Peregrinantes, Benedict XIV convoked a Jubilee in 1750.
 Furthermore, the pope called upon Saint Leonard of Port Maurice to preach; both had a close relationship and the year previously saw Benedict XIV ask him to give sermons on penance and conversion in Rome.
 Among the initiatives that the pope designed for the Jubilee were the call for Christian unity and organizing for proper accommodation for those pilgrims who flocked to Rome.

 Upon the advice of Saint Leonard, the pope was the first to institute the Via Crucis at the Colosseum, which he consecrated as a site of martyrdom for the early Christians.
 The pope placed the stations of the Cross in the arena, however, these were removed in 1874 before being restored in 1925.